yash982000/CSE523-Machine-Learning-TweetifyML/Datasets/README.md

-We got our data using twitter api to retrive tweets from the time frame we want to.
+We got our data using Twitter API to retrieve tweets from the time frame we want to.

 Our Twitter api access credentials are :-